Anthony-Nolan/Atlas/README.md

       ```

   - In that `secrets.json` file configure:
-    - the NMDP Code lookup API key.
-      - Talk to your Tech Lead, in order to acquire an api key.
-(This should be a guid)
-      - Create a `Client.HlaService.ApiKey` setting with that value.
     - the appropriate ServiceBus connection strings
       - Acquire the connection strings for the Azure ServiceBus being used for local development, from the Azure Portal.
         - The connection strings can be found under the `Shared Access Policies` of the ServiceBus Namespace